jerebub/interesting_web_pages_brochure/ReadMe.md

 # About
 This project is the result of a farewell-gift for my friend.
 It is a simple application that collects screenshots of websites I found entertaining or noteworthy and designs a calender-like layout for them.
-Sadly I could only find 150 websites that fit my criteria, so I don't have enough for an entire year.
+Sadly I could only find about 150 websites that fit my criteria, so I don't have enough for an entire year.
 Nevertheless, I hope she'll enjoy the present and maybe I can add some more sites to the collection in the future.

-The code is written in python and uses the following libraries:
+The code is written in python 3.9.5 and uses the following libraries:
 - pandas , for csv-handling
 - pillow , to edit the images
 - aggdraw , to draw on the images
 - qrcode , to generate qr-codes
 - playwright , to take screenshots of websites

 The printservice used will be https://www.wir-machen-druck.de/broschuere-mit-metallspiralbindung-endformat-din-a6-quer-156seitig.html#nav-printdata.
 Due to the format of the final print, there are some restrictions to the size of the images.
 The final images will fit on an A6 page.
 For printing I needed to add some margins.
+Fell free to adapt them to your own needs in the code.

 # Structure
 The list of websites with their description is in the websites.csv file.
 The screenshots are in the tmp_screenshots folder.
 The screenshots are named after the website's index in the csv.
 All images are in the .png format.
 QR-Codes linking to the website are stored in the tmp_qr-codes folder.
 The final calender pages are in the output folder.
 The code to generate everything is in the image_generator.py file.
 Additional assets I used for the cover page and the index-pages are in the assets folder.
+But due to copyright not uploaded to github.

 # Learnings
 Here are some things I learned while working on this project: